mrkraimer/PY_NTNDA_Viewer/README.md

 2) **dtype**
 Data type for each pixel.
-The following data types are supported: signed and unsigned interers of length (8,16,32,64) bits, IEE Float32, and IEE Float64.
+The following data types are supported: signed and unsigned interers of length (8,16,32,64) bits, IEEE Float32, and IEEE Float64.
 3) **codec**
 This shows compression type and ratio.
-Ses below for details.
+See below for details.
 4) **status**
 This shows current status.
-Clicking **clear** erase the current status.
+Clicking **clear** erases the current status.

 ### Third row of control window

 1) **pixel intensity control**
 This shows the pixel settings and provides low and high sliders for manipulating the image intensity.
-Note that to minimum and maximum values depend of the **dtype**.
+Note that the minimum and maximum values depend of the **dtype**.
-Normally the uses will not want to change minimum or maximum for 8 it 16 bit integers.
+Normally the user will not want to change minimum or maximum for 8 or 16 bit integers.
 For the other data types, especially float types, the user can change these if the user knows what to expect from the server.
 2) **zoom image control**
 This allows the user to select a sub-image to display.
-The user can use the mouse to select the sub-image by clicking, draging, and releaseing the mouse The directing must be in the (low,right) direction.
+The user can use the mouse to select the sub-image by clicking, draging, and releasing the mouse.
+The direction must be in the (low,right) direction.
 The zoom window can also be directly entered by the user.
 The initial values of (xlow,ylow,numx,numy) are (0,0,nx,ny).
 Clicking reset restores the initial settings.